Nepal Travel Guide : Everest Base Camp Trekking

 Day 10: Morning hike to Kalapatthar (5640m) and trek to Pheriche (4350m) — Approx 6 hrs

 However, you can come down to Gorakshep in just an hour.
-The trail is well-marked and you won’t be alone while going to the top as most of the trekkers hike to this viewpoint to enjoy panoramic views of some of the highest Himalaya peaks.
-After spending some time at the top, we will descend to Gorakshep, have breakfast and begin our return leg of the trek.
+The trail is well-marked and you won’t be alone while going to the top as most of the trekkers hike to this viewpoint to enjoy panoramic views of some of the highest Himalayas peaks.
+After spending some time at the top, we will descend to Gorakshep, have breakfast, and begin our return leg of the trek.
 We walk on the same trail via Lobuche and Dugha La.
 After Dugha La, we will take the lower trail on our right to Pheriche instead of going to Dingboche where we spent two nights while coming up.
 Pheriche is a small settlement on the left bank of Dudh Koshi River.

 Day 11: Trek to Namche Bazaar (3440m)